Achievable logoAchievable logo

 • If the signs are opposite, think of acceleration pointing against the motion, reducing speed.

-1. Suppose the position of an object along the x-axis, is given by x(t)=−t3+6t2−9t.
+1. Suppose the position of an object along the x-axis is given by x(t)=−t3+6t2−9t.

-a) Find the velocity and acceleration at time t=2seconds.
+a) Find the velocity and acceleration at time t=2 seconds.

-b) When is the object at rest?
+b) At what time t is the object at rest?

-c) When does the object change direction?
+c) At what time does the object change direction?

 Solutions

-a) Find the velocity and acceleration at timet=2 seconds.
+a) Find the velocity and acceleration at time t=2 seconds.

 Start by differentiating the position function to get velocity, then differentiate again to get acceleration.
 Finally, evaluate both at t=2.